timonkrebs/MemoizR/docs/NUGET_README.md

-# MemoizR: Simplifying Concurrency in .NET
+# MemoizR: Simplifying Structured Concurrency in .NET

-> "The world is still short on languages that deal super elegantly and inherently and intuitively with concurrency" Mads Torgersen (https://www.youtube.com/watch?v=Nuw3afaXLUc&t=4402s)
+> "The world is still short on languages that deal super elegantly and inherently and intuitively with concurrency" **Mads Torgersen** Lead Designer of C# (https://www.youtube.com/watch?v=Nuw3afaXLUc&t=4402s)

-MemoizR is a powerful concurrency model implementation designed to simplify and enhance state synchronization across multiple threads in .NET applications.
+MemoizR is a powerful Structured Concurrency model implementation designed to simplify and enhance state synchronization across multiple threads in .NET applications.
 It offers a performant and thread-safe approach to managing concurrency challenges, making it an excellent choice for various scenarios.

 ## Key Advantages